Among the projects assisted by the Trust are:

 Provision for orphans

 Provision for orphans in the care of the Missionary Dominican Sisters of the Rosary.
-This is currently focused on the orphanage in Dili where 55 boys and girls are in residence.
+Focused on the orphanage in Dili where around 60 boys and girls are in residence the Peter Trust has also helped fund projects in Dili where 55 boys and girls are in residence.
 The Peter Trust is meeting the annual costs of their food and education and of the electricity supply to the orphanage.
 Since its foundation in 2000 the Peter Trust has helped fund projects in Soibada, Natarbora, Salao and Hera for other orphans in the charge of Dominican Sisters.
 These have included assisting with their acquisition of skills pertinent to the care of livestock, fish breeding, and arable farming.

 Click here to view a gallery of pictures